-- 1.1.
-Requirements for safety in all stages of the lifetime of a nuclear fuel cycle facility are established in IAEA Safety Standards Series No. SSR-4, Safety of Nuclear Fuel Cycle Facilities [1]. - 1.2.
-This Safety Guide provides specific recommendations on the safety of nuclear fuel cycle research and development (R&D) facilities. - 1.3.
-Nuclear fuel cycle R&D facilities may receive, handle, process and store various nuclear and radioactive materials including uranium, other actinides, fission products, or activated materials in multiple physical forms such as powders, liquids and gases.
-These can present diverse hazards such as nuclear and radiological hazards, toxic and chemical hazards (e.g. hydrofluoric acid, uranium hexafluoride, ammonia), and explosive or flammable hazards from reactive materials (e.g. hydrogen, nitric acid, metallic powders).
-Another common feature of such facilities is the diversity of researchers and operating personnel, organized in different teams with potentially different training, expertise, experience, expectations and goals. - 1.4.
+1.1.
+Requirements for safety in all stages of the lifetime of a nuclear fuel cycle facility are established in IAEA Safety Standards Series No. SSR-4, Safety of Nuclear Fuel Cycle Facilities [1].

+1.2.
+This Safety Guide provides specific recommendations on the safety of nuclear fuel cycle research and development (R&D) facilities.

+1.3.
+Nuclear fuel cycle R&D facilities may receive, handle, process and store various nuclear and other radioactive materials, including uranium, other actinides, fission products, or activated materials in multiple physical forms such as powders, liquids and gases.
+These materials can present diverse hazards, such as nuclear and radiological hazards, toxic and chemical hazards (e.g. hydrofluoric acid, uranium hexafluoride, ammonia), and explosive or flammable hazards from reactive materials (e.g. hydrogen, nitric acid, metallic powders).
+Another common feature of such facilities is the diversity of researchers and operating personnel, organized in different teams with potentially different training, expertise, experience, expectations and goals.

+1.4.
 Nuclear fuel cycle R&D facilities can operate over extended periods of time to provide analytical services, materials and testing services, and the inventories of radioactive and other hazardous materials in such facilities can be significant.
-Such facilities are subject to the safety requirements established in SSR-4 [1] relating to the management of nuclear fuel cycle facilities and activities in general, and to the safety requirements of specific types of nuclear fuel cycle R&D facility where similar operations are performed. - 1.5.
-Nuclear fuel cycle R&D facilities may support all stages of the nuclear fuel cycle, from fundamental and applied research to fuel processing, material examination, fuel safety, chemical analysis and the development of instrumentation.
-A variety of physico-chemical processes may be employed to study different types of fuel or material that might be hazardous.
+Such facilities are subject to the safety requirements established in SSR-4 [1] relating to the management of nuclear fuel cycle facilities and activities in general, and as well as to the safety requirements offor specific types of nuclear fuel cycle facility where at which similar operations are performed.

+1.5.
+Nuclear Activities at nuclear fuel cycle R&D facilities may support all stages relate to any stage of the nuclear fuel cycle, from fundamental and applied research to fuel processing, material examination, fuel safety, chemical analysis and the development of instrumentation.
+A variety of physicochemical physicochemical processes may be employed to study different types of fuel or material that might be hazardous.
 Particular care is needed when researching new or novel processes and when establishing the safety of processes under development, to ensure that the safety assessment and safety measures are appropriate.
 The normal practice of eliminating unknown factors relating to safety is not always possible in some nuclear fuel cycle R&D activities.
-In such cases, additional margins of safety and a more cautious application of the graded approach are appropriate. - 1.6.
-This Safety Guide supersedes IAEA Safety Standards Series No. 43, Safety of Nuclear Fuel Cycle Research and Development Facilities.
+In such cases, additional margins of safety and a more cautious application of thea graded approach are appropriate.

+1.6.
+This Safety Guide supersedes IAEA Safety Standards Series No. SSG-43, Safety of Nuclear Fuel Cycle Research and Development Facilities1.